 Here, age is a function of the type of life insurance.
 Surveying the eligibility for term life insurance across most popular insurance providers, we found that the upper age ranges from 50 to 65.
 For whole life insurance, the maximum age ranges from 75 to 85, with the insured age going up to 120.
 Consequently, although there is not a single number defining the upper age limit for buying life insurance, you should still research the age requirements thoroughly to avoid when it is “too late.”

-Is there a minimum age to buy life insurance?
+Is there a minimum age to buy life insurance in Canada?

 Like the above section, there are no minimum age requirements to purchase life insurance.
 Regarding term life insurance, insurance companies often set the lower age limit to 18 or 20, which is the age range when people start becoming independent and can pay for their premiums.
 Some insurers even provide term life insurance policies for teenagers who are between 15 and 17 years old.
 If your children are not old enough to buy their policies, you can purchase the policies for yourself and transfer the right to insure your children when they are of age.